JacoboLansac/audits/solo/origami-morpho-integration/low_recoverToken-in-morphoBorrowLend-supplyToken-borrowToken.md

     /**
      * @notice Callback called when a supply of collateral occurs in Morpho.
-     * @dev The callback is called only if data is not empty.
+     * @dev The callback is called only if the data is not empty.
      * @param supplyAmount The amount of supplied collateral.
      * @param data Arbitrary data passed to the `supplyCollateral` function.
      */